scriptbuzz/aws-serverless-api-dynamodb/README.md

 # serverless-api-dynamodb

 Using the AWS Serverless Application Model (SAM) this solution deploys a serverless RESTful API in your AWS account that will return data from a DynamoDB table using Lambda functions as the compute engine.
+Refer to the architecture diagram at the end of this page.

 When you successfully launch the ASM template, the following resources will be provisioned: